-Although styled as a health economist, Rose self identifies as a researcher whose obsession with measuring things and love for thinking deeply about how to make societies more fair finds perfect expression in the study of economies and their health systems.
-Her previous work experience includes a Senior Researcher role at Cenfri, Data Quality Control Assistant at the South African Labour and Development Research Unit, tutoring Quantitative Methods at UCT School of Economics, and J-PAL Africa’s first ever research intern.
+Rose’s obsession with measuring things and love for thinking deeply about how to make societies more fair led her to study economies and their health systems.
+Her previous work experience includes a Senior Researcher role at Cenfri, Data Quality Control Assistant at the South African Labour and Development Research Unit, tutoring Quantitative Methods at UCT School of Economics, and a research internship at J-PAL Africa, among other roles.
 She holds an MSc in Health Economics and Decision Science from UCL and an MComm in Applied Economics from UCT.
-She is happiest sitting in front of Stata, with a good playlist and a warm cup of mint tea, trying to extract meaning from large household survey datasets.
+She is happiest sitting in front of Stata, with a good playlist and a warm cup of hibiscus tea, trying to extract meaning from large household survey datasets.

 “Rose’s curiosity is striking – she’s always reading something interesting.
 She has a generosity of spirit that reflects in how engaged she is, her easy sharing of knowledge and her willingness to put aside time to help you think your way through things.
 She is calm and witty, with a deep passion for the world and the people within it.
 She has both a grounded energy and an absolutely infectious laugh.”